tdmakepeace/iperf_script/README.md

 	"./client-iperf.sh 6 10 512" to run for 6 seconds with 10 ports (1001-1010) and Packet size set to 512 bytes.

 	Time must be defined but the default for port range is 10 and packet size is 1024

+#  Disclaimer
+This software is provided without support, warranty, or guarantee.
+Use at your own risk.